stellar/slingshot/zkvm/docs/zkvm-spec.md

 * Each value has a unique “anchor” (32-byte payload)
 * When values are split/merged, anchor is one-way hashed to produce new anchor(s).
 * `finalize` instruction consumes a zero-quantity value, effectively consuming a unique anchor.
-* Anchors are originally produced via `nonce` instruction that uses blockchain state to prevent reuse of nonces.
+* Anchors are originally produced by synthetic UTXOs added by each block.
 * Issuance of new assets consumes a zero-quantity value, moving the anchor from it to the new value.

 **Pro:**